-Blogger Hoosier Reborn, my partner in crime on the Michigan Road Historic Byway project, thinks that the other log cabin is a certain little house on the road in Lakeville, in St. Joseph County.
+Blogger Hoosier Reborn, my partner in crime on the Michigan Road Historic Byway project, thinks that the other log cabin is a certain little house on the Michigan Road in Lakeville, in St. Joseph County.

 And in case you’ve forgotten, we’re working to have the Michigan Road named a state historic byway.
 Read more about it at the project’s Web site.